-The Electoral Commissioner has established an Audit Committee in accordance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and section 17 of the Public Governance, Performance and Accountability Act Rule 2014 (PGPA Rule) referred to in this Charter as the Business Assurance Committee (BAC).
+The Electoral Commissioner has established an Audit Committee in accordance with section 45 of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and section 17 of the Public Governance, Performance and Accountability Act Rule 2014 (PGPA Rule) referred to in this Charter as the Audit Committee.

-The functions of the committee are to review the appropriateness of the Australian Electoral Commission’s (AEC):
+The functions of the committee are to review the appropriateness1 of the Australian Electoral Commission’s (AEC):

 This Charter is principles based with an accompanying annual work plan detailing the activities the Committee will undertake in acquitting its functions.
 The Charter and annual work plan are approved by the Electoral Commissioner.

-The BAC will provide written advice to the Electoral Commissioner regarding the appropriateness of the AEC’s financial reporting as it relates to annual financial statements.
+The Audit Committee will provide written advice to the Electoral Commissioner regarding the appropriateness of the AEC’s financial reporting as it relates to annual financial statements.
 This will include review of the AEC’s annual financial statements, including planning, assurance, risks, key accounting policies, significant accounting judgements and estimates, for preparation of the financial statements and supplementary reporting pack.
-The BAC will consider any issues which may prevent the signing of the AEC’s financial statements or relate to non-compliance with relevant legislation and guidance.
+The Audit Committee will consider any issues which may prevent the signing of the AEC’s financial statements or relate to non-compliance with relevant legislation and guidance.

-The BAC will review the effectiveness of the internal audit function as a whole and advise on the:
+The Audit Committee will review the effectiveness of the internal audit function as a whole and advise on the:

-To ensure that internal audit is operating without undue influence, the BAC will have a discussion with internal audit, at least once a year, without management in attendance and the Chair of the BAC shall be consulted on the appointment of the Chief Internal Auditor.
+To ensure that internal audit is operating without undue influence, the Audit Committee will have a discussion with internal audit, at least once a year, without management in attendance and the Chair of the Audit Committee shall be consulted on the appointment of the Chief Internal Auditor.

-The BAC will engage with the Australian National Audit Office (ANAO), the AEC’s external auditor, in relation to the ANAO’s financial statement and performance audit coverage.
-In particular, the BAC will:
+The Audit Committee will engage with the Australian National Audit Office (ANAO), the AEC’s external auditor, in relation to the ANAO’s financial statement and performance audit coverage.
+In particular, the Audit Committee will:

-The BAC will consist of a minimum of three members, appointed by the Electoral Commissioner, the majority of which will be external.
-The Electoral Commissioner will appoint an external Chair to the BAC and a Deputy Chair who will act as a chair in the absence of the Chair.
+The Audit Committee will consist of a minimum of three external members, appointed by the Electoral Commissioner.
+The Electoral Commissioner will appoint the Chair to the Audit Committee.
+The Chair will appoint an independent member as Deputy Chair, as required, who will act as Chair in the absence of the Chair.

-BAC members are appointed for an initial period not exceeding two years, and can be re-appointed for a further period not exceeding two years.
-Members may be eligible for an extension beyond these initial terms after a review of their performance.
+Audit Committee members are appointed for an initial period not exceeding two years.
+They can be re-appointed for further periods after a review of their performance.

 In appointing Members, consideration will be given to ensuring there is an appropriate balance between continuity of membership, the contribution of fresh perspectives, and a suitable mix of qualifications, knowledge, skills and experience.

-The members, should collectively, develop, possess and maintain a broad range of skills and experience relevant to the operations and governance of the AEC, the environment in which the AEC operates and the contribution that the BAC makes to the AEC.
+Members should, possess, develop and maintain a broad range of skills and experience relevant to the operations and governance of the AEC, the environment in which the AEC operates and the contribution that the Audit Committee makes to the AEC.

 The membership arrangements, including such things as remuneration, the qualifications, knowledge, skills or experience of Members, is included in the AEC’s Annual Report.

-The BAC is directly accountable to the Electoral Commissioner for the performance of its functions.
+The Audit Committee is directly accountable to the Electoral Commissioner for the performance of its functions.

 It has no executive powers in relation to the operations of the AEC.
-The BAC may only review the appropriateness of particular aspects of those operations, consistent with its functions, and advise the Electoral Commissioner accordingly.
+The Audit Committee may only review the appropriateness of particular aspects of those operations, consistent with its functions, and advise the Electoral Commissioner accordingly.

-From time to time the BAC may seek advice from external specialists to assist discharge its functions.
+From time to time the Audit Committee may seek advice from external specialists to assist discharge its functions.
 The engagement of external specialists must be authorised by the Electoral Commissioner and comply with the Commonwealth Procurement Rules.

-In performing its responsibilities, the BAC will provide a forum for communication between the Electoral Commissioner, senior managers and the internal and external auditors of the AEC.
+In performing its responsibilities, the Audit Committee will provide a forum for communication between the Electoral Commissioner, senior managers and the internal and external auditors of the AEC.

-To support the AEC achieve better business outcomes the BAC will engage with management in a timely, constructive and professional manner in discharging its advisory responsibilities and formulating its advice to the Electoral Commissioner.
+To support the AEC achieve better business outcomes the Audit Committee will engage with management in a timely, constructive and professional manner in discharging its advisory responsibilities and formulating its advice to the Electoral Commissioner.

-Management may present and/or provide reports to the BAC within the scope of the BAC functions.
+Management may present and/or provide reports to the Audit Committee within the scope of the Audit Committee functions.

-The BAC will develop and maintain relationships with the strategic committees to ensure a strategic approach is taken to providing assurance on the appropriateness of the AEC’s accountability and control frameworks.
-This may include members of the BAC being appointed as advisors or observers to these Committees.
-Members appointed on governance committees will provide reports (written or verbal) back to the BAC.
+The Audit Committee will develop and maintain relationships with the strategic committees to ensure a strategic approach is taken to providing assurance on the appropriateness of the AEC’s accountability and control frameworks.
+This may include members of the Audit Committee being appointed as advisors or observers to these Committees.
+Members appointed on governance committees will provide reports (written or verbal) back to the Audit Committee.

-In undertaking its functions, the BAC will engage with the ANAO, as the AEC’s external auditor, in relation to the ANAO’s financial statements and performance audit coverage.
+In undertaking its functions, the Audit Committee will engage with the ANAO, as the AEC’s external auditor, in relation to the ANAO’s financial statements and performance audit coverage.

-The Electoral Commissioner authorises BAC, in performing its functions to:
+The Electoral Commissioner authorises the Audit Committee, in performing its functions to:

-BAC, in consultation with the Electoral Commissioner, may establish sub-committees to assist it fulfil its responsibilities.
-A member of the BAC may be appointed as the Chair of the sub-committee.
-The establishment of a BAC sub-committee does not change the functions of BAC under this Charter.
+Audit Committee, in consultation with the Electoral Commissioner, may establish subcommittees to assist it fulfil its responsibilities.
+A member of the Audit Committee may be appointed as the Chair of the sub-committee.
+The establishment of an Audit Committee sub-committee does not change the functions of Audit Committee under this Charter.

-The sub-committee will document its responsibilities, membership and reporting arrangements for approval by the BAC.
+The sub-committee will document its responsibilities, membership and reporting arrangements for approval by the Audit Committee.

-The Chair of the Sub-committee will report to the BAC after each meeting.
-Any matter deemed of sufficient importance will be reported to the Electoral Commissioner through the Chair of the BAC.
+The Chair of the Sub-committee will report to the Audit Committee after each meeting.
+Any matter deemed of sufficient importance will be reported to the Electoral Commissioner through the Chair of the Audit Committee.